Joey Gallo Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Tigers have the 25th-ranked team ERA among all league pitching staffs (4.62).
+- The Tigers' 4.54 team ERA ranks 23rd among all league pitching staffs.

-- The Tigers rank 20th in baseball in home runs given up (84 total, 1.3 per game).
+- The Tigers rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).

-- The Tigers will look to Vest (2-0) in his second start this season.

-- The right-hander last appeared in relief on Thursday, when he tossed one scoreless inning against the Minnesota Twins without surrendering a hit.
+- Olson (0-2) gets the starting nod for the Tigers, his third this season.

+- His most recent time out came on Wednesday against the Atlanta Braves, when the righty tossed 3 1/3 innings, surrendering six earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.